CivicVision/civicopendata/content/posts/volume-10-this-week-in-civic-tech-open-data.md

 ### [City of Louisville Builds Open Source Traffic Tools using Data, Collaboration, and the Cloud](https://aws.amazon.com/de/blogs/publicsector/city-of-louisville-builds-a-traffic-analysis-model-using-open-data-and-machine-learning/)

-> Using AWS, Schnuerle and his team have created an open-source, cloud-based system for historic and real-time querying, analysis, API hooks, mapping, and integrations.
+> Using AWS, Schnuerle, and his team have created an open-source, cloud-based system for historic and real-time querying, analysis, API hooks, mapping, and integrations.
 Instead of paying $50,000 for a multi-week traffic study to see if your road configuration changes had an impact, you can use this Waze cloud database at no cost for instant, unlimited results.

 ### [Civic Tech Reads of the Week](https://www.citizenlab.co/blog/civic-engagement/civic-tech-reads-of-the-week-5/?utm_source=twitter&utm_medium=smo&utm_campaign=general_blog)